henniggroup/MPInterfaces/README.rst

 Scripts:
 ==========

-- some utility scripts that make use of the modules in the package
+- sample scripts that demonstrate the usage of mpinterfaces as well as materialsproject packages
 - start from here

 Requirements: